emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### Filelu Warning

-According to their FAQ question "When will my files expire?", you must login to your account at least once a every 6 months to prevent your account being deleted.
+According to their FAQ question "When will my files expire?", you must login to your account at least once a every 180 days to prevent your account being deleted.

 ***